solapi/solapi-nodejs/README.md

 You can send text messages(SMS, LMS, MMS), Kakao friendtalk(include notification friendtalk) in Korea using this package.
-This package is 100% compatible with SOLAPI family services (Purple Book, Nurigo, etc.).
+This package is 100% compatible with SOLAPI family services (CoolSMS and etc..).

 ## Installing

 To use the SDK, simply use npm package manager CLI.
 Type the following into a terminal window.

-### npm
+### NPM

 ```bash
 npm install --save solapi